triton-inference-server/server/deploy/gke-marketplace-app/README.md

 After GKE cluster is running, run `kubectl get pods --all-namespaces` to make sure the client can access the cluster correctly:

 Second, go to [GKE Marketplace link](https://console.cloud.google.com/marketplace/details/nvidia-ngc-public/triton-inference-server) to deploy Triton application.
 User could leave everything as default, if user has model that has been validated with Triton, they can provide GCS path point to that model in Triton format.
-By default, we provide a BERT large model in public GCS bucket that is compatible with 21.03 release of Triton Server, in `gs://triton_sample_models/21_03`.
+By default, we provide a BERT large model in public GCS bucket that is compatible with 21.03 release of Triton Server, in `gs://triton_sample_models/21_03`, please note that this bucket locates in us-central1 hence loading model into Triton in other region might be effected.

 ![GKE Marketplace Application UI](ui.png)